Back to overview

 What kind of work can candidates expect to experience during the vacation scheme?

 We offer a comprehensive programme of training sessions, workshops, networking opportunities and social events to help those on the scheme get to know the firm and our people.
-Our London office summer party, held on our fantastic roof terrace, often falls during the scheme and vacation scheme participants are encouraged to attend.
+Our London office summer party, held on our fantastic roof terrace, often falls during the scheme and participants are encouraged to attend.

 When not attending timetabled skills sessions, participants’ time is spent sitting with their assigned practice group.
-Across the two-week programme participants get to experience two of our practice areas and we do our best to accommodate their practice group preferences.
-Participants work alongside our partners, associates and trainees, and get involved in various real-life trainee tasks, including drafting documents, researching points of law and attending client meetings.
+Across the two-week programme they get to experience two of our practice areas and we do our best to accommodate their practice group preferences.
+Participants work alongside our partners, associates and trainees, and get involved in various real-life trainee tasks, including drafting documents, researching points of law, and attending client meetings.
 We want the work to give them a genuine insight into what the working life of an Akin trainee is really like.

 Vacation scheme participants are supported every step of the way.
 They have a dedicated lawyer supervisor for each practice group seat, as well as a trainee buddy and support from the graduate recruitment team.
 It’s a packed timetable, but we offer a balance between hands-on learning, skill development and networking/social opportunities!